 - It is often conducted in real-life settings rather than in controlled environments.

-- It is a type of study done on a sample or group of random participants, the results of which can be generalized to the whole population.
+- An experiment is a type of study done on a sample or group of random participants, the results of which can be generalized to the whole population.

 - It often uses quantitative research methods that rely on numbers and statistics.